-Are you eager to show off your new violin skills?
-Below, violin teacher Julie P. shares some easy violin songs that will help make you sound impressive…
+Are you eager to show off your violin skills?
+Below, violin teacher Julie P. shares some easy violin songs that will make you sound impressive…

-As a beginner violinist, chances are you’re eager to play fun violin songs that will show off your new violin techniques and skills.
-While playing “Twinkle Twinkle Little Star” is fun, you want to play beginner violin songs that are more popular.
+As a beginner violinist, chances are you’re eager to play fun violin songs that will show off your new skills.
+While playing “Twinkle Twinkle Little Star” is nice, you’re probably looking for some more popular tunes.

 Luckily, there are plenty of easy violin songs to choose from, many of which you might already know.
-Before you jump into learning these easy violin songs, however, it’s important to remember that the most impressive violin performances come from lots of practice.
+Before you jump into learning these easy violin songs however, it’s important to remember that the most impressive performances are a result of lots of practice.

 Your violin practice sessions should be spent studying the key signatures, notes, rhythms, and bowings.
-If you can find an existing recording of the easy violin song, it’s a great idea to play along with it to listen for things like good intonation and rhythm.
+If you can find an existing recording of an easy violin song, it’s a great idea to play along with it and listen for things like intonation and rhythm.

-Below are 15 easy violin songs in pop, rock and classical styles that will make you sound impressive.
+Here are 15 easy violin songs in pop, rock, and classical genres to get you started.